-Description: At mile 17.5 on Hwy 378, inside Haleakala National Park, you'll want to pull into the parking lot on the right side of the road.
-The elevation here is around 8,800 feet.
+To get there, note that at mile marker 17.5 on Hwy 378, inside Haleakala National Park, you'll pull into the parking lot on the right side of the road.
+The elevation here is around 8,800 ft.
 Cross the road on foot and take the short trail to the overlook for a panoramic view of the vast crater of Haleakala.
 Many folks don't even notice this location because at first glance it appears nothing is here.
 Don't make that mistake!